-Deep-space photo reveals thousands of supermassive black holes
+Deep-space photos reveal thousands of supermassive black holes

 "With this one amazing picture, we can explore the earliest days of black holes in the Universe and see how they change over billions of years," study leader Niel Brandt of Pennsylvania State University in University Park, said in a statement.

-The image above shows black holes emitting x-ray energy at a variety of intensities.
+The image above shows black holes emitting x-ray energy various intensities.
 Red indicates low energy, medium is green, and the highest-energy x-rays observed by Chandra are blue.
 About 70 percent of the objects in the image are supermassive black holes, with masses estimated to range anywhere from 100,000 to 10 billion times the mass of our sun.
 Many date back billions of years, forming just after the Big Bang.

 While invisible to the naked eye, black holes emit x-rays due to captured matter heating up as it spins faster and faster towards the object's all-consuming center or event horizon.

-You can see an animation of how this process works courtesy of NASA below.
+You can see an animation above of how this process works courtesy of NASA.